 If I am consistent now to point her to the only real answer (God), when it really matters in her life she will not forget that He is the answer.

 For now, it doesn’t matter if she went to her room.
 The first few times I tried this with her, she refused.
 Little by little, I have seen a change in how long it takes before she comes to her senses.
 Her apologies have become very sincere and these episodes are much less frequent.
 I love that it’s so clear God is working in her heart and that she is letting Him!
 I love it much more than whether or not she actually went to her room that day.

 *Studies have shown that 2/3 of today’s Christian teens are leaving the church (the infamous 76% mentioned above).
 I would highly recommend reading Already Gone if you have not heard of these studies and their implications.

 By the way, if you are struggling with obedience in your home, I would recommend that you take a look at this Bible study.
-It is written to help children explore WHY, HOW and WHO we should obey.
-Take the pressure off of your own authority and put it back in the right place by helping them understand what God’s Word has to say about this vital topic!
+It is written to help children explore WHY, HOW, and WHO we should obey.
+Take the pressure off your own authority and put it back in the right place by helping them understand what God’s Word has to say about this vital topic!